In this post we’ll do an overview of the various kinds of animal leathers and leather alternatives before we focus on the one we use, cowhide.

 But starting in the 1960s, the bulk of artificial leathers have been made from plastics – PVC, polyurethane, and acrylics – coating a fabric backing.
+Plastics are made from oil.
 These plastic leathers are known under many names, some of which are brand names: Naugahyde, leatherette, vegan leathers, faux leather, synthetic leather, pleather.

 Note: Walnut Studiolo is committed to sustainable sourcing and a small environmental footprint.
 We take our sustainability values into every decision we make.
 We are continually evaluating leather alternatives for our workshop but have not identified any that have the material qualifications our products need (structural rigidity with flexibility and weather resistance).

 In our studio, we use exclusively full grain cowhide – and in the next post we’ll discuss exactly what that means.